Enhanced Surveillance of Antimicrobial-Resistant Gonorrhea System (ESAG): Case characteristics

 • GBMSM: gay, bisexual and other men who have sex with men.

-Figure 4: Proportion of ESAG cases by gender/sex/sexual behaviour and gonococcal infection type, 2018 to 2021 Download Figure 4data (.csv)
+Figure 4: Proportion of ESAG cases by gender/sex/sexual behaviour and gonococcal infection type, 2018 to 2024 Download Figure 4 data (.csv)

 Notes

-• For information on the ESAG system’s hierarchy for gonococcal infection types, see ESAG methods and limitations.
+• For information on the ESAG system’s hierarchy for gonococcal infection types, see ESAG methods and limitations, and the Resources and references page for supplementary PHAC treatment summaries.

 • A disseminated gonococcal infection (DGI) is defined as an infection with Neisseria gonorrhoeae isolated from a joint, blood, or serum sample.